mertcan79/reddit-medical-inquiry/README.md

 cd reddit-medical-inquiry
 npm install
 ```
-Configure API Key: Get your Google Gemini API key and replace YOUR_API_KEY in the configuration file.
+Configure API Key: Get your Google Gemini and Reddit API key and replace YOUR_API_KEY in the configuration file.

 Open the .env file and replace keys with your actual Reddit and Google API keys.